mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

 - **[M3]: Based on your previous answers, you have detected some issues in the current solution.
-Now propose a better approach at a high level. **
+Now propose a better approach at a high level.**

   A better approach at a high level would be to automate some tasks like starting or shutting down webapps.
 For now, we have to execute these commands manually.
 The goal here for the system would be add or remove webapps on its own according to the traffic intensity.

 - **[M4]: You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
-How can we manage the web app nodes in a more dynamic fashion? **
+How can we manage the web app nodes in a more dynamic fashion ?**

   The load-balancer should be capable to identify new nodes and be notified for any failures.
 To manage webapp node in a more dynamic fashion, we will setup a cluster with a tool of membership management (*see task 2*).